Help Guide for Assessors

 Grantmakers use a feature called Stages and Tasks in their assessment process.
 This feature allows you to mark an application as 'done' after you have assessed it.
 Doing so helps you to track your progress.

-After assessing an application, Olivia marks her task 'Assessment Complete - Cathy' as done (complete).
+After assessing an application, Cathy marks her task 'Assessment Complete - Cathy' as done (complete).
 Peter and Jane do the same as they go through their assessment/s.
 Both yourself and the grantmaker can see how many applications you have assessed and how many you have to go.

 You can mark a task complete either on the Stage page or the Application page: